sglanzer-deprecated/ember-cli-blanket/README.md

 ## Usage

   Run "ember server", navigate to the application url /tests (e.g. localhost:4200/tests) and select the "Enable coverage" checkbox.

+  A options file is available in tests/blanket-options.js that contains the current regex for data coverage (filter) the regex for exclusion from data coverage (antifilter) and an array of string to exclude from blanket's requirejs loader (loaderExclusions).
+The loaderExclusions are intended to address current corner cases, such as services/initializers that attempt to register more than once; the exclusions may also be used to remove data coverage for specific files (e.g. config/environment).

 ## License